Egypt Lake-Leto, Florida

 Egypt Lake-Leto is a census-designated place (CDP) in an unincorporated part of Hillsborough County, Florida, United States.
 The CDP is located just north of Tampa International Airport.
 It is part of the Tampa Bay area.
 As of the 2020 US census, the population had 36,644 residents.

 Geography

-Egypt Lake-Leto is located in northwestern Hillsborough County at (28.015396, -82.507311), 7 mi northwest of downtown Tampa.
+Egypt Lake-Leto is located in northwestern Hillsborough County 7 mi northwest of downtown Tampa.
 The elevation for the CDP is 45 ft above sea level.

 According to the United States Census Bureau, the CDP has a total area of 16.1 km2, of which 15.3 km2 are land and 0.8 km2, or 5.16%, are water.

 The Egypt Lake-Leto CDP contains the communities of Egypt Lake, Leto, and West Park Estates.